 Right before we got married, Austin and I made the decision that I would not work for our first year of marriage.
 God had provided what we needed financially and I was finishing school.
 Lord, I prayed, I can give this to you.
 I can trust you with our finances, but I really need you to provide something quick when I graduate.
 God laughed (I presume.
 It seems like an appropriate response to my telling Him what to do).

 So I went on my merry little way and trusted that God was on my page.
 I trusted that He would give me what I wanted.
 And while I was not working, school and competing on a collegiate team took up the time I thought I would have.
 Though I awoke early in the morning and spent my day productively, I filled every minute.
 I scheduled the minutes I would start and finish my lunch.

 Then the day came.
-We were headed to Nashville and I was done with school.
-Oh, what freedom I felt!
+We were headed to Nashville, and I was done with school.
+What freedom I felt!
 I could have a few days to myself.
 Then, of course, I would get hired and start work immediately.

-Again, I imagine God laughed at me.
 After a few weeks of applying, not hearing anything, and doing it all over again, I began to hear a whispering voice from above.
 Though I was spending the vast majority of my days alone, I was intensely busying myself.
 I was spending time writing without reading God’s word.
-I was spending time watching Netflix rather than listening to His voice.
-I was spending time worrying about work rather than trusting in His way.
+I was busying my mind by time watching Netflix rather than quieting my soul and listening to His voice.
+I was spending time worrying about work rather than trusting in His plan.

 And so a conviction was born.
 And so it has shaken me to the core.

 I wrote the majority of this post yesterday, unsure if I should actually let this part of my life be readable to the world.
 This morning I woke up to ten emails from my mom in my inbox about rest.
 He is shouting something to me.
 He is teaching me to rest in Him.
 He is confirming that I am not the only one who struggles here.

 Rest prepares us for war.